CSSPLICE/splice-catalog/README.md

 1. Build and start: `docker compose --profile catalog build`.
 [Depending on your internet connection, this might take a long time.]
 [The -V flag is critical if dependencies (like meilisearch) have changed, as it refreshes anonymous Docker volumes.]
 2. [If this is a fresh install:] cp env.example .env
 3. Install the node packages: `docker compose --profile catalog run catalog yarn install`
+4. Start the splice catalog application: `docker compose --profile catalog up -V`
-4. Initialize Search: Run `docker compose exec catalog yarn search:sync` .
+5. Running the application per step 4 will consume the current terminal.
+To initialize Search: Run `docker compose exec catalog yarn search:sync` in a new terminal.
 [This initializes the search ranking rules and synonym mappings from the database.
 Data will then sync automatically as you import files (OpenDSA/CodeCheck).]
-5. Start the splice catalog application: `docker compose --profile catalog up -V`
-6. Running the application per step 3 will consume the current terminal.
-To exec into the running container, open a new terminal in the repository and run: `docker compose --profile catalog exec catalog bash` (if you are on windows, you'll need to add winpty)
+6. To exec into the running container, open a new terminal in the repository and run: `docker compose --profile catalog exec catalog bash` (if you are on windows, you'll need to add winpty)

 From inside this container, you can also run yarn commands (migrate, install, add <package>, etc)